rayes0/blog/content/tea.md

 +++
 title = "Tea Journal"
 author = ["rayes"]
-date = 2021-08-16T00:00:00-06:00
+date = 2021-08-16T00:00:00-04:00
+lastmod = 2022-05-28T00:00:00-04:00
 draft = false
 +++

 Collection of thoughts, notes, and reviews of loose-leaf tea and other water infused beverages that I've tried, including experimentation on custom blends with herbs, flowers, spices, berries, steeping methods, and roasting.
 Maybe some content about similar beverages like coffee as well in the future (though I prefer tea to coffee).
 The info on this page is mainly for myself so that I can remember things like what I enjoy, what I hate, the ingredients in blends I've created, and specifics for replicating the taste.
-I expect the majority of it won't be of much utility to anyone else, sans maybe the appendix, which contains my own insights on making tea that are not part of the actual tea itself.
+The appendix contains some of my own insights on making tea outside of the actual tea itself.

 # Preamble {#preamble}

-For each tea, I try to provide a photo of the label (if present) which typically contains important specs such as where the tea was grown and various related notes (they'll mostly be in Chinese though).
+For each tea, I try to provide a photo of the label (if present) which typically contains important specs such as where the tea was grown and various related notes (they'll mostly be in Chinese though), and links to external articles for my own future reference.

-A quick, self-avowed summary of my tastes: I enjoy nearly any category of tea, and I mostly drink Chinese teas.
+A quick summary of my tastes: I enjoy nearly any category of tea, and I mostly drink Chinese teas.
 No matter how good a tea is at first, I get weary of it after two or three days of consecutive drinking (until I take a break from it, then I'm back to loving it).
 I find that I need to alternate teas every one to two days and frequently create new blends to keep my interest.
 I buy teas pretty much exclusively through local stores, I enjoy supporting local businesses, or directly imported from tea farmers I am acquainted with in China.

 I use a ceramic mug that was gifted to me a few years back.
 It comes with a lid and a large basket filter.
 A large filter size is important because it allows the leaves will also unravel and expand when steeping, and a large filter will allow the leaves room to spread out, leading to higher quality tea, specifically more unami due to more surface area.
 I like my mug in particular because of the shape, the bottom is wider like a traditional teapot which keeps the temperature of the water reasonably consistent.

 The drinking water in my house is filtered through a reverse osmosis system which removes some potentially unwanted chemicals and a moderate amount of minerals (of which there is an excess of in the tap water where I live).
-If I filter out too much of the minerals (leading to very pure water, almost like distilled water), then the tea starts to taste flat.
-Thus, I set the filter to allow a nice balance of minerals similar to spring water.
-The mineral buildup does clog my kettle up once in a while though.
+I have a softener which adds back some mineral content after the water is filtered.

 See [Appendix: Thoughts on Teaware, Water, and Materials](#appendix-thoughts-on-teaware-water-and-materials) for my take on various external aspects of tea.